'The Voice' Instant Save: How to Vote for Your Favorite Singer

 The Voice season 24 is almost ready to name a champion -- and it's time for fans to vote!

-Following the Top 12 performances on Monday night, Tuesday's live show will feature the announcement of the Top 9 -- the performers who earned the most votes this week, as well as the winner of yet another Instant Save, a live, five-minute, fan-voted competition between the remaining performers for a chance to make it to next week's shows.
+Following the Top 9 performances on Monday night, Tuesday's live show will feature the announcement of the Top 5 -- the four performers who earned the most votes this week, as well as the winner of yet another Instant Save, a live, five-minute, fan-voted competition between the remaining performers for a chance to make it to next week's finale.

 Season 24 coaches Reba McEntire, John Legend, Gwen Stefani and Niall Horan are able to offer critiques during the live shows, but the final competitors will be determined by the viewers.